 Roy: [despondent] Suicide?
 You cruel bastard.

 - JoJo's Bizarre Adventure: Diamond is Unbreakable: After Kira is defeated by getting run over by an ambulance, Hayato, who lost his father at Kira's hands, is upset that the man was not properly punished instead.
-Although he does not know it, when Kira is dragged to the afterlife, it is mentioned he probably won't have any peace there, so in a way, Hayato still gets what he wants, making it a subversion.
+What he doesn't know is after dying, Kira's ghost is Dragged Off to Hell by the being in the alley.

 - In the Fishman Island arc of One Piece, King Neptune reluctantly refrains from avenging the murder of Queen Otohime because it would perpetuate the Cycle of Revenge she dedicated her life to ending.